 What Is the Ex-Dividend Date?

-Next, to reward the owners who have risked their capital by investing in the business, the board of directors to take some of the profit and send it out as a cash dividend.
-The board of directors decides how much cash the firm can afford to pay after accounting for things like expected debt servicing obligations, expansion plans, and more.
+This is done by a vote of the board of directors to take some of the profit and send it out as a cash dividend.
+The board of directors decides how much cash the firm can afford to pay out in dividends after accounting for things such as expected debt servicing obligations and expansion plans.

-This is the date on which the company announces it is paying a dividend, often through a press release on Business Wire and/or by publishing an announcement on its website.
+This is the date on which the company announces it is paying a dividend, often through a news release or announcement on its website.
 On the dividend declaration date, the dividend record date and ex-dividend date are also announced so investors can make plans.

-If you do not hold shares on the dividend record date, you will not get that specific dividend distribution even if you buy the stock before it is paid out to shareholders.
+This is the date on which the corporation's shareholder roster will be frozen to determine who is eligible to receive the dividend.
+If you do not hold shares on the dividend record date, you will not get that specific dividend distribution, even if you buy the stock before it is paid out to shareholders.

 What Happens on the Ex-Dividend Date?

-- If you buy a stock, mutual fund, or other financial security that has declared a dividend on or after the ex-dividend date, the old owner (the seller) will still receive that specific, scheduled upcoming dividend even though they sold the asset to you.
+If you buy a stock, mutual fund, or other financial security that has declared a dividend on or after the ex-dividend date, you won't receive the upcoming dividend payment.
+The former owner will still receive the scheduled dividend even though they sold the asset to you.

 To account for the transfer of value that occurs on the ex-dividend date, the quoted value of a stock or other security will typically be adjusted downward by the amount of the expected upcoming future dividend.
-This makes it difficult or impossible for arbitragers to exploit the timing, extracting wealth that should have belonged to the shareholders.
-The system has become so efficient, investors who have trades pending (stop, stop limit, and good-until-canceled limit orders, specifically) don't need to do anything because on the close of trading the day prior, and before the market begins trading on the day of, stock trades that are not specifically designated as "do not reduce" should be adjusted downward by the amount of the upcoming dividend.
+This makes it difficult or impossible for arbitragers to exploit the timing in order to make a profit.

 This particular dividend announcement included three important dates:

-- The dividend payable date of March 8th, 2016.
+- The dividend payable date of June 9, 2020

-- The dividend record date the close of business on February 23rd, 2016.
+- The dividend record date of May 26, 2020

-- The ex-dividend date of February 19th, 2016.
+- The ex-dividend date of May 22, 2020